-Honeymoons: There are plenty of choices for those romantic moments here.
-Bush dinners are a popular choice for some privacy while massages can be arranged in the spacious rooms, which also have a plunge pool.
-The plush feel of the camp make it a good choice for honeymooners looking to relax and indulge.See more ideas for Honeymoons in Tanzania
+Honeymoons: There is plenty of opportunity for those romantic moments at Amara Selous.
+Private bush dinners are a popular choice and massages can be arranged in the spacious rooms, which also have a plunge pool.
+This luxurious and exclusive camp is a great spot for a Tanzania honeymoon.See more ideas for Honeymoons in Tanzania

 Attitude towards children: Amara is happy to accept children over the age of 6.

 Property’s age restrictions: Children must be aged 6 or over to stay in the camp – but throughout the whole of the Selous, the minimum age limit for walking is 16.

 Special activities & services: The Amaradillos is a special children’s programme with workbooks and a range of activities such as plaster-casting, fishing, word games and quizzes.
 A certificate is awarded at the end of their stay.

 Equipment: There is no special equipment for children.

 Generally recommended for children: Yes.
 Amara is the only camp in Selous to accept those aged six to eleven.
 However, as with all safari camps, we would recommend Amara only for mature children with an interest in wildlife – but the extensive kids club and large pool would make it a good option for families.

 Notes: Children should be supervised by their parents at all times, especially by the river and by the pool.

 Communications: There are radios in the rooms to contact the main area for room service.
 WiFi is available in the main area.

 TV & radio: There are iPod docs in each room, but no TV or radio.